Teddy997/Risk/README.md

 </tr>
 </table>

-Demo Sequence:
+Demo Sequence:</br>
-1. Run program
+1. Run program</br>
-2. Display options: load map, edit map
+2. Display options: load map, edit map</br>

-Load Map:
+Load Map:</br>
-1. Play default
+1. Play default</br>
-2. Display others
+2. Display others</br>

-Display Others:
+Display Others:</br>
-1. Show list of maps
+1. Show list of maps</br>
-2. User chooses map to load
+2. User chooses map to load</br>

-Edit map:
+Edit map:</br>
-1. Choose a new map or choose a map to edit
+1. Choose a new map or choose a map to edit</br>

-New edit map:
+New edit map:</br>
-1. Type name of map
+1. Type name of map</br>
-2. Load default map
+2. Load default map</br>
-3. Ask for new country name
+3. Ask for new country name</br>
-4. Create country with name
+4. Create country with name</br>
-5. Ask for continent that it's contained in OR create new continent
+5. Ask for continent that it's contained in OR create new continent</br>
-6. Ask for adjacencies
+6. Ask for adjacencies</br>
 7. Check for proper map: (1. continent has at least one country.
 2. country has at least 1 adjacency.
-3. country belongs to one and only one continent)
+3. country belongs to one and only one continent)</br>

-Edit existing map:
+Edit existing map:</br>
-1. List map files
+1. List map files</br>
-2. Choose map
+2. Choose map</br>
-3. Proceed to new edit map sequence
+3. Proceed to new edit map sequence</br>

-Play
+Play</br>
-1. Ask number of players (2-4)
+1. Ask number of players (2-4)</br>
-2. Assign countries randomly to players
+2. Assign countries randomly to players</br>
 3. Put 1 army in each country automagically.
 Then randomly assign rest.
-Display message: "for demo purposes we have assigned all armies randomly"
+Display message: "for demo purposes we have assigned all armies randomly"</br>
-4. Start main game sequence
+4. Start main game sequence</br>

-Main game sequence:
+Main game sequence:</br>
-1. Player plays first
+1. Player plays first</br>
-2. Reinforcement phase (calculates number of countries/3 and then you can distribute it to your countries)
+2. Reinforcement phase (calculates number of countries/3 and then you can distribute it to your countries)</br>
-3. Skip battle phase cause lame
+3. Skip battle phase cause lame</br>
-4. Fortification phase - only once (player can choose a country they own and move armies to another country they own through a path of adjacent countries they own)
+4. Fortification phase - only once (player can choose a country they own and move armies to another country they own through a path of adjacent countries they own)</br>
-5. Repeat
+5. Repeat</br>